jasonbayton/11ty/_src/support.md

 * Android hardware manufacturing
 * Product development, management, strategy

-Here are some of the ways you can contact me:
+Here are some of the ways you can engage with me:

 ## Community